tdenkinger/mastermind/README.md

 When the code breaker guesses the exact order of the code, the game is over.

-Peg colors: green, red, blue, yello, purple, orange
+Peg colors: green, red, blue, yellow, purple, orange

 Hint pegs:
     black: correct color in the correct position